This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Overall program goals are to:

-• Establish relationships with community-based partners to expand and improve access to behavioral health services, including opioid use disorder (OUD) and other substance use disorder (SUD) prevention, treatment, and recovery services
+• Establish relationships with community-based partners to expand and improve access to behavioral health services in high need and high demand areas

 • Promote collaborative training using team-based models of care in integrated and interprofessional behavioral health and primary care settings